Anavo white logo and yellow dot with transparent background

 The report located offshore sites in Queensland, NSW, Victoria, Tasmania, South Australia and West Australia that would make excellent sites.
 It also located more critical sites for energy generation in Newcastle, Gippsland and Gladstone where there are strong offshore winds.

-Offshore wind in Australia also has the potential to be much larger than onshore wind and solar, up to 2GW for a project, and could generate more electricity per megawatt of capacity.
+Offshore wind in Australia also has the potential to be much larger than onshore wind and solar.
+The Global Wind Energy Council estimates Australia has the potential to generate up to 5,000 gigawatts (GW) of electricity from offshore wind using a combination of fixed and floating infrastructure to 2GW for a project, and could generate more electricity per megawatt of capacity.

 Some of Australia’s Offshore Wind farms;